jocoro19/filter-lists/README.md

   * Fixes i.redd.it
   * Includes fixes for a few subreddits on Old Reddit

-### Installation via Stylus
+### Installation via extension
-1. Install the [Stylus](https://github.com/openstyles/stylus) extension on your browser
+1. Install a userstyle manager extension such as [Stylus](https://github.com/openstyles/stylus) (Firefox/Chrome)
-2. Click on the link of the userstyle to import it into Stylus
+2. Click on the link of the userstyle to import it into your extension of choice

 ### Installation via `userContent.css` (Firefox only)
 1. Go to `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`